avarone-github/essex/docs/guide/templates/index.md

 # Templates

-A template is the set of fields that [information extraction](../extraction/index.md) can fill with data.
+A template is the set of fields that [information extraction](../extraction/index.md) can fill with data to create records.
 The essex API provides a self-documentation resource returning all the defined templates.

 !!! note
-	This resource is useful&mdash;and meaningful&mdash;only if the text intelligence engine has been programmed to perform document classification.
+	This resource is useful&mdash;and meaningful&mdash;only if the text intelligence engine has been programmed to perform information extraction.

 It must be requested using the `POST` method.
 In the reference section of this manual you will find:

 - The [endpoint](../../reference/endpoints/index.md) of the API resource to request.
-- The format of the [JSON object](../../reference/request/taxonomies-templates/index.md#templates) which constitutes the payload of the request.
+- The format of the [JSON object](../../reference/request/taxonomies-templates/index.md#templates) to send together with the request.
-- The format of the [JSON object](../../reference/output/taxonomies-templates/index.md#templates) which constitutes the body of the returned resource.
+- The format of the [JSON object](../../reference/output/taxonomies-templates/index.md#templates) returned.

 Here is an example of getting the templates using one of the SDKs available on <a href="https://github.com/therealexpertai/" target="_blank">GitHub</a>: